Steven Peebles: PRCA

 After graduating high school in 2008, Peebles joined the Professional Rodeo Cowboys Association (PRCA).
 Cowboys are ranked by the amount of money they win at PRCA-sanctioned rodeos.
 The top 15 in each event are invited to the annual National Finals Rodeo (NFR).
 Peebles qualified for the NFR for the first time in 2009.
 He finished 12th in the world and was named the PRCA Bareback Riding Rookie of the Year.

 By Labor Day in 2010, Peebles had earned his way to a number 11 ranking in the PRCA standing.
-He was also ranked 18ths in the ProRodeo Tour standings.
+He was also ranked 18th in the ProRodeo Tour standings.
 The ProRodeo Tour is a set of 22 rodeos with its own finales.
-At the final ProRodeo Tour stop, in Ellensburg, WA, Peebles set the arena record for bareback riding, earning a 90 on Mad Money.
+At the final ProRodeo Tour stop, in Ellensburg, Washington, Peebles set the arena record for bareback riding, earning a 90 on Mad Money.
 He won almost $9,000 over the course of the Ellensburg rodeo, more than any of his competitors.
 At his second NFR, Pebles finished 13th.

 During the 2011 NFR, Peebles placed in three of the first four rounds.
 In the next round, he broke his right leg and tore ligaments in his right ankle, forcing him to withdraw from the competition.

 Peebles finished the 2012 NFR ranked 10th in the world.